shhudspeth/Insta_Cart_first_order_percentages/README.md

 The goal of this challenge was to do create a csv.file of product orders (found in input folders and off of “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on July 3, 2019 ) delineated the data into first time orders and total orders organized by department id.
-The challenge of the problem lay in scaling large dataset.
+The challenge of the problem laid in scaling larger datasets.

 ##Installation
 Created and tested using Python3.
 Imports include csv, sys.